Garuda: Indonesia

 Balinese dancers including a man dressed as Garuda (1935).

 The national emblem of Indonesia, which uses a Garuda.

 Indonesia uses the Garuda in a form called the Garuda Pancasila as its national symbol.
 The Garuda Pancasila is coloured black or gilded, symbolising both the greatness of the nation and the elang Jawa (Javan hawk-eagle Nisaetus bartelsi).
-The black color represents nature.
-There are 17 feathers on each wing, 8 on the lower tail, 19 on the upper tail and 45 on the neck, which together make up the date 17 August 1945, when Indonesia proclaimed its independence.
+The black colour represents nature.
+There are 17 feathers on each wing, 8 feathers on the lower tail, 19 feathers on the upper tail, and 45 feathers on the neck, which together represent "17/8/1945" or 17 August 1945, the date when Indonesia proclaimed its independence.
 The shield it carries bears the motto Panca Sila, which symbolises self-defense and protection in struggle.